chen-196-hub/umu/README.md

 # Umu (prototype)

-Umu is a framework that supports your to make & run command in Ruby on Rails
+Umu is a framework that supports you to make & run command in Ruby on Rails
 ## Installation

 Install the gem and add to the application's Gemfile by executing: